COVID-19 vs. the Flu and the Common Cold

 Self-Care and Prevention FAQs Get Screened UNL COVID-19 Information

-As COVID-19 cases continue to rise in the U.S., many people have questions about the differences between the cold, the flu and the coronavirus; how to know which of these viruses you have; and when to seek medical attention.
+As COVID-19 remains prevalent in the U.S. and our community, many people have questions about the differences between the cold, the flu and the coronavirus; how to know which of these viruses you have; and when to seek medical attention.
 Although the cold, the flu and COVID-19 viruses have many similarities, there are also some important differences you need to know.
 Keep reading for more information.

 SYMPTOMS

 Because symptoms can be so similar, it may be difficult for you and even your doctor to determine if you have the flu or COVID-19 until you have been tested.
-If you suspect you have the flu or the coronavirus, call the University Health Center at 402-472-5000 for evaluation and to arrange testing if appropriate.
+If you have symptoms and suspect you have the flu or COVID-19, call the University Health Center at 402-472-5000 for evaluation and to arrange testing if appropriate.

 Signs/Symptoms | COVID-19 | Flu | Cold |